Ohio Commercial Tenant CAM Audit Rights [2026 Guide]

 Key implication for Ohio tenants: A reconciliation statement delivered in March 2020 has a limitation deadline of approximately March 2026.
 A tenant auditing today can potentially recover overcharges from reconciliations delivered as far back as 2020.

-The six-year Ohio window is longer than the four-year period in Texas, California, and Pennsylvania, and equal to the window in New York, Illinois, Washington, and several other commercial markets.
-For multi-year industrial leases in Columbus and Cleveland, the extended window can represent meaningful recovery.
+Ohio's six-year window is longer than the four-year period in Texas, California, and Pennsylvania, and equal to the window in New York, Illinois, Washington, and several other commercial markets.
+For multi-year industrial leases in Columbus and Cleveland, the extended window can mean meaningful recovery.

 Lease-Defined Dispute Windows